sebasvila/libaire/doc/source/intro.rst

 Libaire hardware dependencies
 -----------------------------

-Libaire depends mainly on the model of AVR microcontroler family because of the dependencies on microcontroler peripheral devices: A/D conversor, GPIO ports, timers, etc.
+Libaire implementation depends on the model of AVR microcontroler family because of the singularities of each family peripheral devices:
+A/D conversor, GPIO ports, timers, etc.

 However, as most of users are on Arduino comunity, we choosed to make libaire to depend on an Arduino platform.
 The actual Arduino platform also determines the model of AVR microcontroler.

-The default platform is Arduino ONE.
+The default platform is Arduino UNO.